stoneoxmike/mars-rover-tests/CameraTest/README.md

-This program is intended to test the functionality of the SD Card Reader.
+This program is intended to test the functionality of the Serial Camera.